perllb/ctg-exome/README.md

 ## Input files
+The following files must be in the runfolder to start pipeline successfully.

 1. Samplesheet (`CTG_SampleSheet.exome.csv`)

+### Samplesheet requirements
 - The samplesheet format is standard IEM generated sheet, with additional columns added after [Data]:

 | Column | Supported values |